Delay-Aware Hierarchical Federated Learning: Abstract

 \section{Abstract}

 Federated learning has gained popularity as a means of training models distributed across the wireless edge.
-The paper introduces delay-aware federated learning ({\tt DFL}) to improve the efficiency of distributed machine learning (ML) model training by addressing communication delays between edge and cloud. {\tt DFL} employs multiple stochastic gradient descent iterations on device datasets during each global aggregation interval and intermittently aggregates model parameters through edge servers in local subnetworks.
-The cloud server synchronizes the local models with the global deployed model computed via a local-global combiner at global synchronization.
-The convergence behavior of {\tt DFL} is theoretically investigated under a generalized data heterogeneity metric.
-A set of conditions is obtained to achieve the sub-linear convergence rate of $\mathcal O(1/k)$.
-Based on these findings, an adaptive control algorithm is developed for {\tt DFL}, implementing policies to mitigate energy consumption and edge-to-cloud communication latency while aiming for a sublinear convergence rate.
+The paper introduces delay-aware hierarchical federated learning ({\tt DFL}) to improve the efficiency of distributed machine learning (ML) model training by accounting for communication delays between edge and cloud.
+Different from traditional federated learning, {\tt DFL} leverages multiple stochastic gradient descent iterations on local datasets within each global aggregation period and intermittently aggregates model parameters through edge servers in local subnetworks.
+During global synchronization, the cloud server consolidates local models with the outdated global model using a local-global combiner, thus preserving crucial elements of both, enhancing learning efficiency under the presence of delay.
+A set of conditions is obtained to achieve the sub-linear convergence rate of $\mathcal O(1/k)$ for strongly convex and smooth loss functions.
+Based on these findings, an adaptive control algorithm is developed for {\tt DFL}, implementing policies to mitigate energy consumption and communication latency while aiming for sublinear convergenc.
 Numerical evaluations show {\tt DFL}'s superior performance in terms of faster global model convergence, reduced resource consumption, and robustness against communication delays compared to existing FL algorithms.
-In summary, this proposed method offers improved efficiency and satisfactory results when dealing with both convex and non-convex loss functions.
+In summary, this proposed method offers improved efficiency and results when dealing with both convex and non-convex loss functions.